From Moral Issues that Divide Us

 The Active-Passive Distinction

 We turn next to questions about the moral permissibility of active euthanasia, which is the most controversial of all the options in end-of-life situations.
-Active euthanasia is doubly controversial, since, first, it is debatable whether the patient even has the right end his life, and, second, because a different person is now stepping in to perform the death-causing action.
+Active euthanasia is doubly controversial, since, first, it is debatable whether the patient even has the right to end his own life, and, second, because a different person is now stepping in to perform the death-causing action.
 The distinction between active and passive euthanasia is accepted by most health care practitioners and has become the cornerstone of many debates on the morality of euthanasia.
 The general assumption is that actively killing someone is morally worse than passively letting someone die, and this is reflected in the amount of guilt that we might feel in each case: we would feel worse by actively killing someone rather than just allowing someone to die.
 But, in an influential article titled "Active and Passive Euthanasia" (1975), author James Rachels challenges this reasoning.
-From a strictly moral standpoint, he argues, there is no difference between the two, and since we accept passive euthanasia, we should also accept active euthanasia since it is more merciful.
+From a strictly moral standpoint, he argues, there is no difference between the two, and since we accept passive euthanasia, we should also accept active euthanasia because it is more merciful.
 For Rachels, the outcome of both active and passive euthanasia is ultimately the same: the death of the patient on humanitarian grounds.
 The difference between the two is often played up because we frequently hear of terrible cases of active killings, but not of passive killings.

 A common argument in favor of the active-passive distinction is that, with passive euthanasia, the doctor does not have to do anything: he just lets nature take its course.
 However, Rachels responds, letting the patient die is an action that the doctor performs by not performing other actions.
 It is parallel to insulting someone by not shaking their hand.
 Suppose, for example, that a doctor let an otherwise healthy patient die who was suffering from a routinely curable illness; this would count as an intentional killing, even though it was done passively.
 He writes,